chenrbin/cen3031project/src/backend/README.md

 Get /list/:id to get information on all clubs in a user's clubList Returns an array of club entries.

+Get /recommend/:id to get a single recommendation for a club for the user.
+The recommendation uses the user's added club categories as weights, plus an extra chance for a completely random club.
+Returns status 404 if there are no clubs to recommend.

 Get /lookup to search for a user's information using username.
 Return status 404 if username not found.